 Like many marketers, you’re budgeting between a paid advertising strategy and an influencer marketing strategy.

 So, which has the better ROI?

 Paid ads are clearly easier to create, but you get more ROI from an influencer marketing campaign.

 Pros and Cons of Paid Ads vs. Influencer Marketing

 Higher engagement rates, warmer leads, more direct sales, fewer rules and regulations, increased rate of content creation

-More effort, can be pricey, results are harder to measure, more unpredictable, fake influencers
+More effort can be pricey; results are harder to measure, more unpredictable, and fake influencers.

 Brands are also combining these two strategies with positive results.